 Serenity House Detox & Recovery Supports You Into Sobriety

-At Serenity House Detox in Fort Lauderdale and West Palm Beach, Florida, your future begins.
+At Serenity House Detox & Recovery in Fort Lauderdale and Jupiter, Florida, your future begins.
 Through medically supervised detox, you can end your physical alcohol dependence.
 You also gain the support you need for making decisions about what to expect after alcohol detox.
 While addressing and overcoming the physical aspects of alcohol addiction, we also offer comprehensive therapeutic services to help clients deal with the mental and emotional aspects of addiction.
 Some of the therapy programs we offer include: